danielljeon/docs/devenvs/stm32_clion_setup.md

 The following documentation details how to set up JetBrains CLion for embedded STM32 development utilizing STM32CubeMX, GNU ARM Toolchain and OpenOCD.

-> Currently, the debugger on macOS when using this setup does not work.
-Build
+> Currently, the CLion OpenOCD debugger does not work on macOS.
+Build and Run
-> and Run have had no documented issues.
+> have had no documented issues.
+Recommended to debug with SWO/JTAG tools if
+> required.

 ---